AdaCore/gnatstudio/docs/users_guide/environment.rst

   Options`.
 Then click twice on :guilabel:`Using space key to input non-breakable space character`, select :guilabel:`Usual space at any level`, and then close the dialogs.

+*File associations or icons disappear or misbehave under Windows*

+  Sometimes file associations can get redefined under Windows and no longer behave as a GPS user expects (e.g. Ada source files become associated with a stock file icon, double-clicking on a project file opens it like a regular text file, etc.) It might be possible to restore the expected behavior by reapplying the associations performed during GPS installation.
+  To do this, locate the file "registry-gps-<version>.reg" in the root of your GPS installation, double-click it, and confirm that you want to apply it in the dialog that appears.